-Two employees of the London Borough of Hillingdon held key positions in the financial management of the London Borough of Hillingdon Pension Fund.
-These employees are the Section 151 officer, and the Director of Pensions, Treasury & Statutory Accounts.
+Three employees of the London Borough of Hillingdon held key positions in the financial management of the London Borough of Hillingdon Pension Fund.
+These employees are the Section 151 officer, the Deputy Director, Corporate Finance, and the Head of Statutory Accounts & Pensions.
 Total remuneration payable to key management personnel is set out below: